felixfan/HLAassoc/README.md

 - **Install Python 2.7**

-Python may already installed on your system.
-Else, you can follow this [guild](https://wiki.python.org/moin/BeginnersGuide/Download) to install it.
+If you don't already have Python installed.
+You can follow this [guild](https://wiki.python.org/moin/BeginnersGuide/Download) to install it.

 - **Install Python modules**